 Working families with children aged three and four may now be able to claim an extra 15 hours per week, taking the total provision to 30 hours.
 Please visit the following link to see if you are eligible to apply: https://www.dudley.gov.uk/residents/early-years-and-childcare/for-parents-and-carers/extra-time-for-threes-and-fours/.
 Please note you MUST have a valid code before we can offer you a 30hrs place.

 Children can attend for two and a half days per week if claiming 15 hours, Monday to Friday if claiming 30 hours, we also have spaces for children to attend full time, with top up fees payable for extended hours before and after Nursery sessions in our Wraparound group.

 2 and 1/2 days (15 hours) - Monday and Tuesday 8.40am-2.40pm and Wednesday 8.40am-11.40am

 Wednesday 12.30pm-3.30pm and Thursday and Friday 8.40am-2.40pm

-Sessions for children entitled to 30 hours are:
+Sessions for children entitled to 30 hours (with a valid 30 hours code) are: